Render Farm Cost per Frame in 2026: What You'll Actually Pay

 FAQ

 Q: How much does it cost to render one frame on a render farm?
-A: It depends heavily on scene complexity and resolution.
+A: At Super Renders Farm, it depends heavily on scene complexity and resolution.
 A moderate archviz interior might cost $0.11–$0.18 per frame on CPU, while a heavy VFX shot with volumetrics at 4K could run $0.50–$2.50 or more.
 The key variables are render time, the farm's hourly rate, and your chosen priority level.

 Q: Is CPU or GPU rendering cheaper per frame?
 A: Neither is universally cheaper.
 CPU tends to be more cost-effective for complex scenes with high memory requirements (large texture sets, millions of scattered objects).
 GPU is typically faster and cheaper for scenes that fit within VRAM limits, especially with engines like Redshift or Octane.
 For a deeper look at how the two compare in production, see our pricing models guide.